Building Re-Tuning Simulator

 Uses and Limitations

-Instead, the BRS is a tool that develops estimates of energy use and savings for the user-selected re-tuning measures based on simulations.
-Selection and actual in-field implementation of the re-tuning measures is done separately by the site, and the savings outcomes are not guaranteed.
+The BRS has been developed for application in buildings with a BAS (with trending capability at a minimum).
+In addition, the building controls and controlled components must be operating properly.
+The BRS is not an add-on to the BAS and does not implement re-tuning measures.
+Instead, the BRS is a standalone tool that allows users to simulate re-tuning measures for their modeled building and provides estimates of energy use and savings based on the simulations.
+Selection and actual in-field implementation of the re-tuning measures must be done separately by the site personnel, and the savings outcomes are not guaranteed.